mobot-living-collections/ex-situ-selection/README.md

   * Save the data as a text file.

 # Null model for provenance selection
+(NullModelDemographicStochasticity.R)

-Illustration of the null model, representing demographic stochasticity, used to gauge provenance selection and opportunity for selection
+  * Using the null model, representing demographic stochasticity, gauge provenance selection and opportunity for selection
   * Read and examine distribution of initial plants per maternal line per provenance (i.e., geographic region), and surviving plants per maternal line per provenance.
   * Calculate a demographic stochasticity null model.

 # Provenance selection and opportunity for selection
+(CalculateProvSelection_OpportunitySelection.R)

   * Calculate selection coefficients for provenances (i.e., geographic regions).
   * Examine the relationship between the number of maternal lines and the mean survival rates across provenances.